ServiceNowDevProgram/code-snippets/Fix scripts/Adjust Variable Order on Catalog Item/readme.md

 ### Instruction

 At the beginning of the script you have to set the Sys ID of the Catalog Item or Variable Set where you want to re-order the variables.
-The Script is build in a way, that this Sys ID can belong to either a Variable Set or Catalog Item.
+The Script is built in a way, that this Sys ID can belong to either a Variable Set or Catalog Item.
 Furthermore, you have to define the step size for the order.
 My recommendation would be to use 100.

 ```javascript